wwyiwzhang/caksu/README.md

 # CAKSU

 ## Job Clean Controller
 Job is a resource in Kubernetes which is normally used for one-time task.
 After job is created, it will spin up a pod to execute the task.
-However, if we don't clean up the failed jobs in time, they will pile up and makes clean-up a bit difficult.
+However, if we don't clean up the failed jobs in time, they will pile up and makes clean-up a bit difficult later.
 It's generally recommended to delete the failed jobs after certain time.
 Here we set the time limit to 24 hours and it's currently hard-coded which will be changed in the future.

 ## Install and Run